*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 So, why does Sega not make consoles anymore?

-Although there are many reasons that Sega no longer makes consoles, the main reason is that they stopped making consoles when the Dreamcast cost them millions of dollars.
-They simply were not up to the task of competing with Playstation, Xbox, and Nintenod.
+Although there are many reasons that Sega no longer makes consoles, the main reason is that they stopped making consoles when the Dreamcast cost them millions of dollars in losses.
+They simply were not up to the task of competing with Playstation, Xbox, and Nintendo.

 If you want to know the other reasons Sega failed as a company that led to them not making consoles, go ahead and keep reading cause you will be surprised with what you learn!